📚StudySolv

 0-303

-Step 2: Plot the points and draw the lines.
+Step 2: Plot the points and draw each line.

 Q 1